lnay/JCMBayes/README.md

 Any messages sent to the channel in question which do not adhere to these rules receive a sequence of demeining reactions.
 And then, after a delay, the message is deleted by this bot.

+#### Rule clarifications

+This bot will also clarify the rules from the previous section if it sees the message "!rules".
+In this case, it does not react to, or delete this message despite breaking the rules.

 ## Setup